los-chicos-que-lloran/hot-autonomous-pursuit-app/README.md

-# Hot Autonomous Pursuit an Accenture, AWS and Software Guru Hackaton.
+# Hot Autonomous Pursuit an Accenture, AWS and Software Guru Hackathon.